 - Play games together.
-Charades, Pictionary, Monopoly, Scrabble etc. are always family favourites.
+Charades, Pictionary, Monopoly, Scrabble, etc. are always family favourites (you have online versions for many as well).
 You can also get children to change the rules and have the family play it as per their new (and hopefully, improved!) rules.

 - Keep the TV on but connected to your Google photos on random selection mode so that it keeps showing pictures from different times in your life.
 These are fun to watch and also start amazing nostalgic conversations and reignite bonds.

-- Gift experiences like spa treatments, musical shows, theme park tickets etc. to those who will most appreciate it.
-Your mum may never treat herself to a manicure, but will love it coming from her daughter or grandkids.
+- Gift experiences in advance, like spa treatments, musical shows, theme park tickets etc. to those who will most appreciate it.
+Your mum may never treat herself to a manicure but will love it coming from her daughter or grandkids (social distancing permitting).

-This one is particularly important when you’re all living under the same roof or close by.
-Mindless wastage and a messy house can agitate the mind and it’s important to instil a sense of organisation in your young ones.
+As we’re all spending a lot of time in our own homes this year, why not turn your attention to minimising waste, or clearing out the old or unused and passing them on if in good condition?
+Mindless wastage and a messy house can agitate the mind (not a very peaceful Christmas!) and it’s important to instil a sense of organisation in your young ones.

 - As a rule, only small portions of food should be served.
 Let everyone take seconds if they want more.
 Get your little ones excited about making a cake with the leftovers for a pet or dogs in shelters.